devbisme/WireIt/README.md

 After clicking on the WireIt button, one of the following will happen:

-* If all of the pads were unconnected, a dialog window will appear where you can type in the name of the new net that will connect them or select the name of an existing net.
+* If all of the pads are unconnected, a dialog window will appear where you can type in the name of the new net that will connect them or select the name of an existing net.
 Pressing the `OK` button will cause an airwire to appear between the selected pads.
 Pressing `Cancel` will abort the creation of the airwire.
-* If all the pads/tracks/zones were already connected to the *same net*, then a dialog window will appear that will allow you to enter a new name for the net, or select an existing net name.
+* If all the pads/tracks/zones are already connected to the *same net*, then a dialog window will appear that will allow you to enter a new name for that net, or select an existing net name.
 Then those pads/tracks/zones *and any other pads/tracks/zones on the original net*  will be moved to the new net.
-* If one or more of the pads/tracks/zones were already connected to one net, then any unconnected pads will be added to that net.
-No dialog window for naming the net will appear because the net already has a name.
+* If some of the pads/tracks/zones are already connected to a single net while the remaining pads are unconnected, then the unconnected pads will be added to that net.
+No dialog window for naming the net will appear because it already has a name.
-* If two or more of the pads/tracks/zones were already connected to *different* nets, then those nets will be merged and *all* the pads/tracks/zones on those nets will be moved to the merged net.
+* If two or more of the pads/tracks/zones are already connected to *different* nets, then those nets will be merged and *all* the pads/tracks/zones on those nets will be moved to the merged net.
 A dialog window will appear that lets you select the name for the merged net.